urtica-dioica/tito/PAYROLL_ATTENDANCE_INTEGRATION.md

 ## Conclusion

-The payroll system now uses the same mathematical formulation as the attendance system, ensuring consistent and accurate calculations.
+The payroll system uses the **mathematical formulation exclusively**, ensuring consistent and accurate calculations.
 The implementation includes:

-- ✅ New mathematical formulation integration
+- ✅ **Single calculation method** (mathematical formulation only)
-- ✅ Legacy method preservation
+- ✅ **Dynamic monthly working days** calculation
-- ✅ Environment variable control
+- ✅ **Detailed logging and monitoring**
-- ✅ Detailed logging and monitoring
+- ✅ **Database backup calculations**
-- ✅ Database backup calculations
+- ✅ **Comprehensive testing framework**
-- ✅ Comprehensive testing framework
+- ✅ **No legacy code or fallbacks**

-This provides a robust, reliable payroll calculation system that accurately reflects employee attendance using the precise mathematical formulation. 🎯
+This provides a robust, reliable payroll calculation system that accurately reflects employee attendance using the precise mathematical formulation with proper monthly working days handling. 🎯